canonical/launchpad-manual/docs/user/explanation/teams/creating-and-running-teams.rst

 You may be able to change a "Public" team to a "Private" team if it is not subscribed or own something that can only be public.
-Once the team is in a public relationship, it cannot ever be made "Private" Private team **cannot** ever be made ``Public``.
+Once the team is in a public relationship, it cannot ever be made "Private".
+A private team **cannot** ever be made ``Public``.
 Do not choose to make team "Private" if you want it to be public in the future.

-Non-members team cannot see that the team exists in Launchpad.
+Non-members cannot see that the team exists in Launchpad.
 Non-members cannot see any of the team's pages.
 Private teams can choose to be in some public relationships, such as subscribed to a public bug, but doing so requires the team to agree to reveal its Launchpad Id and